edgarfgp/Fabulous.AST/CONTRIBUTING.md

 ### Bug Reports

-- If you find a bug, please first report it using [Github issues].
+- If you find a bug, please first report it using [GitHub issues].
   - First check if there is not already an issue for it; duplicated issues will be closed.

 ### Bug Fix

-- If you'd like to submit a fix for a bug, please read the [How To](#how-to-contribute) for how to send a Pull Request.
+- If you'd like to submit a fix for a bug, please read the [How-To](#how-to-contribute) for how to send a Pull Request.
 - Indicate on the open issue that you are working on fixing the bug and the issue will be assigned to you.